 It would be remiss to suggest that pop stars who aren’t heavily involved in writing their own material are exempt from the “difficult second album” phenomenon.
-But generally in that case, if you’ve found a formula that works, you can go back to the same writers/producers and sip again from the same chalice.
-Or try and source alternatives, if you so desire.
+But generally, in that case, where record labels found a formula that works, they’d go back to the same writers/producers and commission further material.
+Or try and source alternatives, if they so desired.
 But when it comes to an act like Avril Lavigne, it isn’t quite so straightforward.
 She co-wrote every song on Let Go, and the album itself had a long gestation period, giving time for each song (potentially a life’s work at that point) to be perfected.
-When it comes to the follow-up, how on earth do you recreate that process with much shorter turnaround time and higher expectations?
-That’s the unenviable position Avril Lavigne found herself in with her second album.
+Thus, when it came to a follow-up, the onus was on her to try and do the same with a shorter turnaround and higher expectations.
+That’s not an enviable position for any artist to be in.

-And the turnaround time was rapid; there was less than ten months between the final single from Let Go and the first single from Under My Skin.
-It’s also fair to say Avril Lavigne didn’t necessarily opt for the easiest route.
-The Matrix were pivotal in helping write and produce Let Go, but there was perhaps a sense that their involvement was a bit more of a compromise on the sound than Avril Lavigne would have liked.
-For her second album, she opted for an entirely new team of collaborators, and it’s fair to say that the initial reaction was tentative.
-The hooks were a more subtle, the sound was a rawer and overall this was a markedly different Avril Lavigne to the one who’d burst into the charts a few years earlier.
-And if there’s one song that perfectly captures her approach to this second album, then it’s My Happy Ending.
+And there really wasn’t much time afforded to Avril Lavigne whatsoever; less than ten months had elapsed between the final single from Let Go and the first single from Under My Skin.
+It’s also fair to say she didn’t necessarily opt for the easiest route.
+The Matrix were pivotal in helping write and produce Let Go, but there was a sense that their involvement was more of a compromise on the sound than Avril Lavigne would have liked.
+For her second album, she opted for an entirely new team of collaborators, and the initial reaction was tentative.
+The hooks were more subtle, the sound was a rawer and overall this was a markedly different Avril Lavigne to the one who’d burst into the charts a few years earlier.
+However, if there’s one song that perfectly captures her approach to this second album, then it’s My Happy Ending.

-We always feel it’s a tad misleading to pick out the intro of a song as our favourite bit because that implies the rest of the track isn’t up to much.
-And certainly, that’s not the case with My Happy Ending.
-However, the echoed “Oh, oh” over the backing beat is a such a great little production flourish.
-It’s typical of the “less is more” approach to the album in that it could easily have been more of a statement if indulged a little, but it just isn’t.
-Instead, we’re left repeatedly flicking back to the start of the song every 2 seconds to enjoy it.
+It may seem like a backhanded compliment, but the intro of the song is one of the best bits, although it’s certainly not the case that the rest of the track isn’t up to much.
+The echoed “Oh, oh” over the backing beat is such a great little production flourish.
+It’s typical of the less-is-more approach to the album in that it could easily have been more indulgent, but instead, it remains an addictive two-second tease for what’s to come.

-When we get into the song proper though, we find Avril Lavigne in break-up territory.
-However, it’s not quite the raucous anthem one might expect from our scorned punk-pop princess.
-Instead, My Happy Ending bobs along with a gentle lilt; it’s a contemplative number, albeit one with a barely concealed layer of seething contempt running underneath it.
+Once into the song proper though, Avril Lavigne is firmly in break-up territory.
+However, this isn’t quite the raucous anthem one might expect.
+My Happy Ending bobs along with a gentle lilt; it’s a contemplative number, albeit one with a barely concealed layer of seething contempt running underneath it.
 The song excels when it approaches its subject matter from an observational perspective, such as the second verse: “You’ve got your dumb friends, I know what they say; they tell you I’m difficult, but so are they”.
-It’s here that My Happy Ending is at its most relatable.
-Not that Sk8er Boi wasn’t something we could all readily identify with, of course.
-But that is perhaps the most crucial aspect of this single: it showed that underneath the bratty punk-pop persona, Avril Lavigne was a skilled songwriter, and not immune from the realities of teenage heartbreak.
+It’s here that My Happy Ending is at its most relatable and that is perhaps the most crucial aspect of this single: it showed that underneath the bratty punk-pop persona, Avril Lavigne was a skilled songwriter, and not immune from the realities of teenage heartbreak.
 Furthermore, she could craft a solid tune that stood tall even without the polished production values of The Matrix.
 There’s nowhere to hide on My Happy Ending; even the more climactic moments (“We were meant to be, supposed to be, but we lost i-i-i-it”) consist of little more than Avril Lavigne just stretching the melody ever so slightly.
 But it works very well, indeed.

 The music video for My Happy Ending is just about as emo as you can get, which is perfectly apt for the period in which it was released.
-Although perhaps not as immediately recognisable as the likes of Complicated or Girlfriend, it’s nonetheless a strong visual, and very possibly one of our favourites from Avril Lavigne.
-It takes place in an abandoned cinema (or maybe she’s just working after hours – it’s not clear) and sees her watching memories of a relationship that ended badly.
-It’s framed beautifully, with scenes from the ‘movie’ transitioning back into the present day; the shots of Avril playing the piano as the film reels project around her visually striking.
+Although perhaps not as immediately recognisable as the likes of Complicated or Girlfriend, it’s nonetheless a strong visual.
+It takes place in an abandoned cinema and shows Avril Lavigne watching memories of a relationship that ended badly.
+It’s framed beautifully, with scenes from the ‘movie’ transitioning back into the present day; the shots of her playing the piano as the film reels project around her are visually striking.
 Like the song though, the video is realised in a very modest manner, if not in the budget then certainly in the delivery.
-You almost feel that the concept could have been pushed a bit harder, and those piano scenes a little more indulgent.
-And it’s not a completely radical departure, as Avril Lavigne still plays into her stereotype a bit; there’s an impressive array of scowling and casual vandalism littered throughout the video, as well as the obligatory scene where she jams with her band.
-But this feels like the natural evolution of everything that came before it, rather than a total departure.
+The concept could have been pushed a bit harder, and the piano scenes a little more indulgent.
+It’s not a completely radical departure, as Avril Lavigne still plays into her stereotype a bit; there’s an impressive array of scowling and casual vandalism littered throughout the video, as well as the obligatory scene where she jams with her band.
+But this feels like the toned-down evolution of everything that came before it, rather than a total departure.